ekzhang/ssh-hypervisor/README.md

 Just for fun!
 Not intended to be used in production at this time.

-I could see it potentially becoming a useful internal service for provisioning lightweight VMs, since many languages have SSH client libraries.
+I could see it potentially becoming a useful building block for provisioning lightweight VMs, since many languages have SSH client libraries.
 Let's discuss if you want to make this happen.

 ## Usage